-Documentation from the outside scholarship agency must be supplied to the Bursar's Office in order to defer the scholarship amount until the payment is received.
+Documentation from the outside scholarship agency must be supplied to the Student Accounts office (formerly the Bursar's Office) in order to defer the scholarship amount until the payment is received.

 What is a Campus-wide ID Number (CWID)?

-The Campus-wide ID Number (CWID) is printed on all student billings and is required by the Bursar's Office when inquiries are made about the student's account.
-When students log onto http://vip.calu.edu with their Social Security number, the CWID number will be displayed immediately.
+The Campus-wide ID Number (CWID) is printed on all student billings and is required by the Student Accounts Office (formerly the Bursar's Office) when inquiries are made about the student's account.
+When students log onto https://vip.calu.edu with their Social Security number, the CWID number will be displayed immediately.

 What is FERPA?